USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

 Imports and exports form the basis of all international trade.
-These transactions make it possible to start global eCommerce businesses and to ship goods around the world.
-They even have non-business uses, like moving all of your personal effects abroad during an overseas move.
-Still, if you’re new to the world of global trade, you may need a quick lesson on how imports and exports work.
+These transactions make it possible to start global ecommerce businesses and ship goods around the world.

-Our guide below covers the basics of importing and exporting, like the primary government agencies involved, whether or not you need a license, and how to get started.
+Our guide below covers the basics of importing and exporting, like the primary government agencies involved, whether you need a license, and how to get started.

 30 Minute Licensed Expert Consulting Will Personally Guide You